-As the name of the resume suggests, a functional or skills-based resume is orientated around your skills.
-Instead of prioritizing your work history and job titles, the focus is mainly on the details behind your abilities and expertise.
+As the name suggests, a functional or skills-based resume is orientated around your skills.
+Instead of prioritizing your work history and job titles like on traditional resume templates, the focus is mainly on your transferable abilities and expertise.

-Functional skill-based resumes are known to be in reverse chronological order because you start off by describing your most recent and relevant work experience.
-Then, you continue to work your way backward towards every job position you’ve taken on in the past.
+Functional resumes are known to be in reverse chronological order because you start off by describing your most recent and relevant work experience.
+Then, you continue to work your way backwards towards every job position you’ve taken on in the past.

 Reverse Chronological Resume Format

-The reverse chronological resume format describes your most recent job position or titles first and continues backward.
+This format describes your most recent job position or titles first and continues backwards.
 But you have to be realistic and consider whether this structure is going to be right and best for you to use.